ProjectOpenSea/SIPs/SIPS/sip-6.md

 The SIP data in the `extraData` MUST be ordered numerically based on the SIP number.

+Offsets, sizes, and pointers specified MUST be padded to 32 bytes.

 New version bytes MUST be added in a new SIP that requires this one.

 ## Rationale